Department:School of Allied Health

 Areas of Expertise: Physiotherapy

-Dr Leica S Claydon is a Physiotherapist interested in many areas including the management of pain and promotion of physical activity in various health conditions.
+Dr Leica S Claydon is a physiotherapist interested in many areas including the management of pain and promotion of physical activity in various health conditions.

-She mostly publishes in the fields of pain, neurological conditions and education.
+Leica mostly publishes in the fields of pain, neurological conditions and education.
 More recently she has been involved with supervision of the MCh Minimally Invasive and Robotic Surgery students.

 Kannan, P., Claydon, L.S., Miller, D., Chapple, C. (2014).
 Vigorous exercises in the management of primary dysmenorrhea: A feasibility study.
 Disability and Rehabilitation Early Online: 1–6 DOI: 10.3109/09638288.2014.962108

 Kannan, P., Claydon, L.S.
 (2014).
 Some physiotherapy treatments may relieve menstrual pain in women with primary dysmenorrhea: A systematic review and meta-analysis.
 Journal of Physiotherapy 60 (1) pp 13- 21

 Winser, S., Smith, C., Hale, L.A., Claydon, L.S., Whitney, S., Mehta, P. (2014).
 Systematic review of the psychometric properties of balance outcome measures for cerebellar ataxia.
 Clinical Rehabilitation.
 Jun 10. pii: 0269215514536412.
 Epub ahead of print